In this guide, you’ll learn exactly how to get an uncontested divorce in North Carolina.

 The more thorough you are, the smoother your process should be.
 Take the time necessary to gather personal information, banking documents, income and expense information, child-related expenses, tax and real estate records, retirement account info, insurance policies, estate planning documents, and more.

-For a complete rundown on the information you need to gather, check out our Ultimate Divorce Checklist.
+For a complete list of the information to gather, check out our Ultimate Divorce Checklist.

 Complete the Initial Paperwork